-- Chose not to be called the “son of Pharaoh”
+- chose not to be called the “son of Pharaoh's daughter;”

-- Chose not to fear the King’s anger
+- and chose not to fear the King’s anger.

 The choices Moses made are almost mind-boggling.
 He went against everything that the world tells us is important—power and wealth—to identify with Christ.

 Our problem today is we have a huge amount of information and great access to the truth of God, but we are only willing to take small risks.
 I fear, brothers and sisters, we value the opinion of our friends more than the opinion of God.

 Oh, that we would learn to believe God and live daringly.

 Oh, that our Lord would find those who long for their hearts to be completely His so He might show His presence and power today.

 Oh, that the Church would be willing once again to say, “I am going with Jesus,” and, “May He be glorified.”

 Moses saw the Lord so clearly and trusted Him so deeply that he was willing to go from the throne of Egypt to the lowly fields of a shepherd.
 In that moment, God raised Moses up to be the most important man in the Old Testament.